 - Season chicken: While the gravy is cooking, season the chicken breasts with salt and pepper.

 - Cook chicken: Heat oil in the now empty skillet over medium-high heat.
 Once oil is hot, add chicken breasts and cook about 3-4 minutes per side, until golden.
 Return onions to skillet and sprinkle cheese over the chicken.
-Bake for 8-10 minutes until chicken is cooked through and cheese is melted.
+Place the skillet in your preheated oven and bake for 8-10 minutes until chicken is cooked through and cheese is melted.

 - Garnish and serve: Spoon some of the onions and gravy over the top of the chicken, garnish with fresh chopped parsley, and serve.